adrienjoly/telegram-scribe-bot/README.md

 $ npm run test:bot
 ```

-This command will start a CLI that will allow you to interact with the bot without having to put it online.
+This command will start a CLI that will allow you to interact with the bot (e.g. to test the connection with Trello and other services) without having to put it online.

 Let's see how to set it up.

+### 0. Create the configuration file

+Credentials of your services must be provided in a `.config.json` file, at the root directory of the project.

+Initialize it based on the provided template: `$ cp .config.example.json .config.json`

 ### 1. Connect to a Trello board

-Trello credentials must be provided in a `.config.json` file, at the root directory of the project.
+Trello credentials must be provided in your `.config.json` file.

-1. Get started by copying the provided template: `$ cp .config.example.json .config.json`
-2. Copy your Trello API Key (from [trello.com/app-key](https://trello.com/app-key)) and paste it as the value of the `trello.apikey` variable, in your `.config.json` file
+1. Copy your Trello API Key (from [trello.com/app-key](https://trello.com/app-key)) and paste it as the value of the `trello.apikey` variable, in your `.config.json` file
-3. Manually generate a Token (a link is provided on [trello.com/app-key](https://trello.com/app-key), below the Trello API Key) and paste it as the value of the `trello.usertoken` variable, still in your `.config.json` file
+2. Manually generate a Token (a link is provided on [trello.com/app-key](https://trello.com/app-key), below the Trello API Key) and paste it as the value of the `trello.usertoken` variable, still in your `.config.json` file
-4. Run `$ tools/trello-boards.ts` to make sure that these credentials give access to Trello's API and display the list of the Trello boards you have access to
+3. Run `$ tools/trello-boards.ts` to make sure that these credentials give access to Trello's API and display the list of the Trello boards you have access to
-5. Copy the 24-characters-long identifier of the Trello board that you want your bot to edit, and paste it as the value of the `trello.boardid` variable of your `.config.json` file
+4. Copy the 24-characters-long identifier of the Trello board that you want your bot to edit, and paste it as the value of the `trello.boardid` variable of your `.config.json` file

-If you want to also connect to your TickTick account, fill the `ticktick.email` and `ticktick.password` variables accordingly.

 ### 2. Bind tags to Trello cards